HCPLab-SYSU/LH-VLN/README.md

 ## Acknowledgement

-We used [RAM](https://github.com/xinyu1205/recognize-anything)'s source code in `nav_gen/recognize_anything`.
+We used [RAM](https://github.com/xinyu1205/recognize-anything)'s source code in `nav_gen/recognize_anything` and [EVA](https://github.com/baaivision/EVA/tree/master)'s source code in `NavModel/LLMModel/EVA`.
+Besides, we refer to some codes of [NaviLLM](https://github.com/zd11024/NaviLLM).
 Thanks for their contribution!!

 ## Citation